 On the other hand, your goal is not actually to have the baby suckling within minutes.
 Why?
 The Healthy Children Project explains that there are seven steps a newborn takes to achieve his very first feeding—and latching is not reached until step six.
 The five steps before that are: relaxation, awakening, mouth movements, crawling-type motions, and hand motions.
 (The seventh step is sleeping.)

 An undisturbed period allows these steps to unfold, rather than separating mother and child, or presuming they should hurry up and latch.
-However, because hospital procedures are still evolving (away from the days when there was no guidance), staff members are often trained to teach breastfeeding in a way that may be too hands-on.
+However, because hospital procedures are still evolving (away from the days when there was no casino online guidance), staff members are often trained to teach breastfeeding in a way that may be too hands-on.
 According to best practices, a balance is needed instead.

 Today, a nurse may hold the mother’s breast in one hand, hold the baby in the other hand, and bring them together into a latch, without having the family initiate this on their own.
 The nurse may surround the mother with pillows for support, or friends might gift her with a Boppy-type product.
 Interestingly though, no previous generation used these items.